 The journey for America’s fourth major wireless provider begins in Sin City.

 DISH Wireless is bringing the nation’s first standalone (SA), cloud-based 5G Open Radio Access Network (O-RAN) to Las Vegas, NV.
-While the company is going to have to cover 75% of all Partial Economic Areas (PEAs) by June 2025 or face a multi-billion fine from the government, thanks to its partnership with Amazon Web Services (AWS), steps are being taken in Las Vegas to provide the innovative 5G network to the popular tourist destination.
+While the company is going to have to cover 75% of all Partial Economic Areas (PEAs) by June 2025 or face a multi-billion fine from the government, thanks to its partnership with Amazon Web Services (AWS), steps are being taken currently to launch their 5G network in Las Vegas by the end of the year.
 There have been many exciting collaborations so far to help DISH enter the wireless space, however, Amazon is a game-changer and set to take this network to new heights.

 Speaking on the announcement, the Co-Founder and Chairman of DISH, Charlie Ergen, said, “Through this collaboration with AWS, we will operate not just as a communications services provider, but as a digital services provider harnessing the combined power of 5G connectivity and the cloud.
 Together, we will enable our customers to take full advantage of the potential of 5G.
 Our approach will revolutionize wireless connectivity by giving customers the ability to customize and scale their network experience on-demand.”
 He continued, “As a new carrier, leveraging AWS and its extensive network of partners enables us to differentiate ourselves by operating our 5G network with a high degree of automation, utilizing the talent of AWS-trained developers and helping our customers bring new 5G applications to market faster than ever before.”